roadrunner-server/docs/grpc/grpc.md

 {% endtabs %}

 {% hint style="info" %}
 You can define multiple proto files in the `proto` section.
-As of [2025.1.9], one can use glob patterns to specify multiple proto files.
+From [>=2025.1.9], one can use glob patterns to specify multiple proto files.
 {% endhint %}

 After configuring the server, you can start it using the following command: